STOCKS NEWS EUROPE-UK small caps up 0.3 pct at midday

-The FTSE Small Cap index is up 0.3 percent around midday, lagging bigger gains by both the blue chips and the mid caps , ahead 1.4 percent and 1.4 percent respectively.
+The FTSE Small Caps index is up 0.3 percent approaching midday, underperforming much stronger gains by the blue chips and the mid caps , ahead 0.9 percent and 0.7 percent respectively.

-Jubilee Platinum gains 7.6 percent as Shore Capital starts coverage of the firm, naming it as the pick of the junior platinum group metal company sector, and saying it believes there is a strong case for a much higher valuation than currently attributed by the markets.
+Petroceltic jumps nearly 13 percent as the Irish oil and gas firm says it is in talks about selling a further stake in its Algerian gas field to oil majors, according to the company's chief executive Brian O'Cathain in an interview, following an upbeat operational update on the field and news of a new finance facility with Macquarie Bank.

-HaloSource drops 15.8 percent as the clean water technology group's chief executive, John Kaestle resigns, and as the firm revises its previously provided revenue guidance for full-year 2011 to a range of $12-13 million.
+"Shareholders should be heartened by the results which should go some way to reinstating market confidence in the project.
+The debt package speaks for itself and we would only note that any lending institution is unlikely to make funds available without a serious process of due diligence," says Davy Research in a note repeating its "outperform" rating on Petroeltic.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net